colinhacks/devii/README.md

 ## Adding a new blog post

-Just add a Markdown file under `md/blog/` to create a new blog post.
+Just add a Markdown file under `md/blog/` to create a new blog post:

-Breakdown:

 1. Create a new Markdown file called `foo.md` within the `/md/blog` directory
 2. Add in some basic Markdown content